 - The time at which a brand posts something also affects popularity.
 If you post something at a time when users are most likely to be online then it sure could trigger higher interaction.

-- Invest more on advertising.
+- Invest more in advertising.
 Facebook Targeted ads will become necessary in connecting with potential customers.
-Since, people will now get to see less of businesses’ activities you have to know the right way to target your ad to people.
+Since people will now get to see less of businesses’ activities you have to know the right way to target your ad to people.

 - Increase your interaction with followers.
 Engage with them on every comment.
 This will lead to more discussion.
 Additionally, reinforce your followers to opt for ‘See First’ choice.
 This way, your content will be visible to them first thing in their feed.

 - Shift towards Facebook groups.
-Start groups and invite your followers to discuss about what they feel about your product.
-Send invitation links to people and try to forma community.
+Start groups and invite your followers to discuss what they feel about your product.
+Send invitation links to people and try to form a community.
 Post engaging content and keep the group active.